 |This fee is charged to your UMD account upon course registration.
 This fee includes: Tuition, in-country transportation, course related activities, meals, and teaching services.|

 |This fee represents the housing provided during the program.|

 Please refer to the following resources for more information on funding study abroad

 Check out additional scholarship opportunities you may be eligible for by participating in MSEC!

 PLEASE NOTE: All University of Maryland study abroad programs are financially self-supporting and, therefore, subject to cancelation due to low enrollment.

 Sara Herald is the Associate Director for Social Entrepreneurship at the Dingman Center for Entrepreneurship and an adjunct faculty member in the Robert H. Smith School of Business.
 She teaches the MSEC pre-departure and return courses.
 Contact Sara with any questions about the course or to discuss how the program fits into a Smith major or minor.

-To speak with an MSEC program alum, contact Charles Barton.
-He is the 2017 MSEC student ambassador and a 2016 participant on the MSEC program in Ecuador.
+MSEC Alumni: To speak with an MSEC program alum, contact Tong (Tony) Jia.
+He is the 2018 MSEC student ambassador and a 2017 participant on the MSEC program in Ecuador.